Is Crying Good For You?

 Crying starts for most humans at birth, with many babies crying continuous tears for the first several weeks of life.
 It’s their main way of communicating emotions since they don’t have the skills to express what they’re feeling in ways adults can.
 It’s also an attachment behavior, which functions as a way to get comfort and care from those around them.
 Crying also helps babies sleep – one study even showing that allowing a baby to cry can help with infant sleep problems.
 But as we get older, we begin to cry for different reasons.

 Humans may be the only species capable of crying emotional tears.
 Unlike reflex tears, which are prompted by physical stimuli and happen to many animals, humans cry when they experience a powerful emotion.
 It could be part of a grieving process, a reaction to something that brings about feelings of joy, or just a way to process any other intense emotion.
-One theory is that the signals come from the part of your brain that triggers emotions in order to calm your body down and regulate what you’re feeling.
+One theory is that the signals come from the part of your brain that triggers emotions in order to calm your body down and control what you’re feeling.
 The tears work to self soothe someone who is experiencing intense feelings of sadness, happiness, or other strong emotions.

 Research suggests that women cry more frequently than men.
 In general people cry emotional tears when experiencing emotional pain.
 When people find themselves having a deep belly cry, their parasympathetic nervous system is activated.
-The parasympathetic nervous system helps the body release stress by regulating blood pressure, heart rate and breathing.
+The parasympathetic nervous system helps the body release stress by controlling blood pressure, heart rate and breathing.
 If you are experiencing concerning physical symptoms it is advisable to seek medical advice.

 Crying good tears of release may support your mental health and well-being.
 If you

+Is crying good for you?
 The emotional benefits of crying

 Oftentimes, people associate crying with being sad, but shedding tears is a natural response to process and release many emotions.
 When we cry, our bodies can release stress hormones, which may help to reduce the emotional pain and intensity we are experiencing and provide a sense of release, bringing us back to emotional equilibrium.
 This can be especially beneficial for individuals who have experienced a traumatic event or have unresolved emotional concerns.
 Crying might also help to alleviate feelings of guilt, shame and other negative emotions, which may lead to a sense of emotional catharsis and a greater degree of personal healing.